agnwinds/python/README.md

 ***
 =========

-#Python 75d
+#Python 75e

-This is the README file for Python75d.
+This is the README file for Python75e.

 * Precursor is python_75d
-* Minor bugfix plus a new py_wind option

-Changes this version:
-* wind2d.c - removed a stray command setting t_r in the wind to the value read in from the parameter file.
-This was stopping the command that set the wind temperature to the proga temperature in the relevant wind mode
-* py_wind and py_wind_sub - new command H - writes out all heating and cooling mehchanisms to allow plots to be generated showing the dominant mechanisms.
+* This version should be identical to 75e except that GNU indent has been run on it

 ***
 ==========